sunilchaudhary3112/common-algorithms-js/README.md

 `npm test`

 to run the tests.
-This repository uses [Travis-CI](https://travis-ci.org/JHM90/common-algorithms) for deployment testing, these tests are performed using Node versions 5.1x and 4.2x.
+This repository uses [Travis-CI](https://travis-ci.org/JHM90/common-algorithms) for deployment testing, these tests are performed on Node.js versions 5.1x and 4.2x.